 If there is a word that can cause the bravest of human beings to slip into at least temporary depression, it is cancer.
 Though the treatment and prognosis of cancer is much better in the 21st century compared to the previous ages, there seems to be no solution, no drug that can actually cure it.
 And, according to the old adage, an ounce of prevention is worth a pound of cure.
 Let us take a look at the ways in which one may prevent being a cancer patient.

 According to the International Agency for Research on Cancer, 25% of cancer incidents worldwide is caused by obesity or overweight.
 In the majority of cases, this is caused by a sedentary lifestyle and unhealthy eating practices.
-These lifestyle patterns increase the risk of cancer by increased inflammation in the body, increased estrogen and testosterone levels, hyperinsulinemia and insulin resistance, and depressed immune function.
+These lifestyle patterns increase the risk of cancer by increased inflammation in the body, increased estrogen and even the best testosterone levels, hyperinsulinemia and insulin resistance, and depressed immune function.
 Obviously, regular exercise and diet changes should be able to make the necessary changes to your body.

 Controlling meat consumption